utilmeta/utilmeta-py/docs/en/guide/api-route.md

 In this example, we `self.comments` call the mounted CommentAPI in the get interface of ArticleAPI, and access the initialized instance of CommentAPI.
 So you can directly call the get access to get all the comments on the current post.

 !!! note
+	Using the type-annotation syntax to mount API, you will find that when you calling them in the API methods, you can fully gain the IDE's type hinting and attributes autocompletion ability
 #### Custom-initializing
 In addition to automatically initializing the API class by mounting, you can also initialize and call the API class by yourself.
-The initialization parameter of the API class is one ** Request object **, and the current request object can be accessed through `self.request`.
+The initialization parameter of the API class is one **Request object**, and the current request object can be accessed through `self.request`.
 So you can get the API instance directly through `CommentAPI(self.request)`
 ```python
 class CommentAPI(api.API):
     def get(self, slug: str = request.PathParam) -> List[CommentSchema]: